 If you’re looking for nonfiction books about the Salem Witch Trials, Roach’s book sheds light on the events that took place during that terrible time.

-The book offers a day by day recollection of the Salem townsfolk as they jumped into madness and panic.
-I found The Salem Witch Trials: A Day by Day Chronicle of a Community Under Siege to be the most comprehensive retrospection of what really occurred during the infamous witch trials.*
+We found The Salem Witch Trials: A Day by Day Chronicle of a Community Under Siege to be the most comprehensive retrospection of what really occurred during the infamous witch trials.*

 The Witches: Suspicion, Betrayal, and Hysteria in 1692 Salem by Stacy Schiff

-A newer publication in 2016, Schiff examines mass hysteria and public anxiety.
-The Witches book has been described as a fresh perspective and take on the Salem Witch Trials.
-I am sure these lessons carry through to today’s times.
+The Witches has been described as a fresh perspective and take on the Salem Witch Trials, lessons that carry through to today’s times.

 Schiff is also an infamous historian and Pulitzer Prize winner.
+Read even more books set in Massachusetts.

 A Storm of Witchcraft by Emerson W. Baker